jverga13/Helium_Electronics/README.md

 # Helium_Electroincs
-This is the Repo where all the libraries and PBC Projects are accumulated.
+This is the Repo where all the libraries and PCB Projects are accumulated.

 The paper on which we are basing the majority of the electronics system is available here.